cdot/Hotpot/README.md

 ### `/ajax/setconfig`
 Set a configuration item.
 The usage of this is risky and complex, you are recommended to read the code to understand it.
+It is used to write new timelines from the browser UI, but could potnetially be used to write other configuration.

 ### `/ajax/state`
 Retrieves the current state of the controller (JSON)

 ### `/ajax/trace?trace=`
-Set the trace level of the server
+Set the trace level of the server (see the description of `--trace` above)

 ### `/ajax/log`
 Retrieve all logs.
 Add `/{thermostat|pin|weather}` to retrieve logs for those service types.
 Add `/{thermostat|pin|weather}/{name}` to retrieve logs for a specific service e.g. `/ajax/log/thermostat/CH`.